 The Amici Orchestra was founded in 1998.
 Originally a string chamber orchestra, it has expanded over the years in order to accommodate a wider variety of repertoire, from the classical and romantic periods through to Film Music Spectaculars!
 The players that form the orchestra come from a variety of backgrounds including; ex- Bromley Youth Chamber Orchestra and ex- Bromley Youth Concert Band, ex – Royal Academy , Royal College, Guildhall and Trinity College of Music, The Whitehall Orchestra, Kensington Symphony Orchestra, Imperial College Operatic Society and many more.

 Concerts are always put on after only 1 day of full rehearsal – demonstrating the talent and professionalism of those involved.
 Net proceeds from all of our concerts are always given to charitable causes.
-Past concerts have raised substantial funds for The Royal British Legion, Queen Alexandra Hospital Home, Macmillan Cancer Support, Breast Cancer Campaign, The British Heart Foundation and Centrepoint.
+Past concerts have raised substantial funds for The RNLI, The Prince’s Trust, The Royal British Legion, Queen Alexandra Hospital Home, Macmillan Cancer Support, Breast Cancer Campaign, The British Heart Foundation and Centrepoint.

 Simon Walton – Conductor